originell/django-wagtail-turkish-i/README.md

 There are two ways to solve this:

 1. Extend the `slug_unicode_re` to allow for combining diacritics.
+Or…
-2. Change when the lowercasing happens.
+2. …change when the lowercasing happens.

 Personally I am leaning towards option `2`.